-Before coming to Harvard, I was a senior data scientist at Medidata Solutions, Inc., where I most recently worked on models to select sites to use in clinical trials, and to forecast enrollment patterns and key milestones in those trials.
+Before coming to Harvard, I was a senior data scientist at Medidata Solutions., where I worked on models to select sites to use in clinical trials, and to forecast enrollment patterns and key milestones in those trials.

-In my free time, I enjoy working on projects at the intersection of statistics and sports, and was president of the Yale Undergraduate Sports Analytics Group between 2017-2019.
-Many of my past projects have involved college basketball, and my R
+In my free time, I enjoy working on projects at the intersection of statistics and sports.

 Harvard University